RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 A Scaffolder template is then run on demand by the users of Backstage to execute the software template.
 Roadie will execute the software template in an ephemeral container that is destroyed after the execution completes.

+You can find a step by step guide to adding templates in Roadie [here](/docs/getting-started/scaffolding-components/)

 ## Components of a Template

 A Scaffolder template is a configurable process that will run one or more Scaffolder `steps`.
 The template will be run when a user visits the "Create Component" page in Backstage. `https://<tenant-name>.roadie.so/create`.